arukusuiinpu/Flux/README.md

     Print(sampleString)
 }

-unfinished void unfinishedVoid() { // Flux also has a special comment function or variable modifier for unfinished parts of your code
+unfinished void unfinishedVoid() { // Floodo Java also has a special comment function or variable modifier for unfinished parts of your code
     unfinished float unfinishedFloat;
     illegal float illegalFloat; // I think you can find a few places this could be useful in }

-var varFunction1() { // Flux also allows loosely typed functions, it inherits the type from the return statement, ex. int
+var varFunction1() { // Floodo Java also allows loosely typed functions, it inherits the type from the return statement, ex. int
     return 1
 }